Last Updated on 10th March 2025

 Proprietary estoppel is a legal principle that prevents a party from going back on a promise or assurance regarding property rights if the other party has relied on that promise to their detriment.
 In simpler terms, if someone makes a promise or representation about property (like promising to leave property to someone in their will), and another person relies on that promise to their detriment (for example, by working for less pay because they expect to inherit the property), then the person who made the promise may be estopped (legally prevented) from going back on it.

-To establish proprietary estoppel, three elements must usually be present:
+To establish a case, three elements must usually be present:

 1. A representation or assurance: